RedFT/ECS/README.md

                 Keyboard Subsystem,   // Gets the state of the keyboard.
                 Mouse    Subsystem,   // Gets the state of the mouse.

-                Keybaord Entity,      // Holds the state of the keyboard.
+                Keybaord Uint8[],     // Holds the state of the keyboard.
-                Mouse    Entity,      // Holds the state of the mouse.
+                Mouse    int[],       // Holds the state of the mouse.

             Scene Manager:
                 Event    Subsystem,   // Gets the state of keyboard and mouse sends
                                       // appropriate events to each Entity depending
                                       // on which Entity registered for which event.
+                                      // Holds a reference to the Event Manager
+                                      // to emit keyboard and mouse events.

                 Movement Subsystem,
                 Leveling Subsystem,
                 ...                   // Probably many more subsystems.